ycpcs/fys100-fall2016/labs/lab02.md

 Let's break this down.

-In the first use of `ellipse`, which draws the large circle, we specify the center x and y coordinates as exactly `simleyX` and `smileyY`.
+In the first use of `ellipse`, which draws the large circle, we specify the center x- and y-coordinates as exactly `simleyX` and `smileyY`.
 This makes sense: the circle's center is exactly at the reference point.

-In the second use of `ellipse`, which draws the left eye, we want the center x coordinate to be to the left (less than) of the reference point, and the center y coordinate to be above (less than) the reference coordinate.
-The original center was at (160, 270): the x coordinate is 40 units less than the big circle's original center x coordinate (200), and the y coordinate is 30 units less than the big circle's original center y coordinate (300).
-So, the center x and y coordinates of the left eye become `smileyX-40` and `smileyY-30`, respectively.
+In the second use of `ellipse`, which draws the left eye, we want the center x-coordinate to be to the left (less than) of the reference point, and the center y-coordinate to be above (less than) the reference coordinate.
+The original center was at (160, 270): the x-coordinate is 40 units less than the big circle's original center x-coordinate (200), and the y-coordinate is 30 units less than the big circle's original center y-coordinate (300).
+So, the center x- and y-coordinates of the left eye become `smileyX-40` and `smileyY-30`, respectively.
 (Just as `+` means "add" in Processing, `-` means "subtract.")

 "That's great," you say, "but what the heck are `smileyX` and `smileyY`?
 Are they real things?"
 Heck yeah, they are!
 Processing allows us to define *variables*: these are named storage locations where we can store information such as reference point coordinates.
 All we need to do is define variables called `smileyX` and `smileyY`, and set them to the specific coordinates we want to use as the reference point.
 Here's the whole shebang: